Skip to content

 This post may contain affiliate links.
 Read disclosure policy.

-They are perfectly brown and seared on the outside, beautifully seasoned and juicy on the inside, and in under 30 minutes they’re ready to be eaten.
-Serve them on a toothpick, in meatball subs, simmered in a marinara sauce, or as a plate of spaghetti and meatballs!
+Meatballs in the air fryer are perfectly brown and seared on the outside, beautifully seasoned and juicy on the inside and quick-cooking!
+Serve them on a toothpick, in meatball subs, simmered in marinara sauce, or as a plate of spaghetti and meatballs.

 Why This Recipe Works